MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-minimumwidth-property.md

 ---
 title: "MinimumWidth Property"
-description: "Specifies the minimum width that the control add-in can be shrunk to.
-This setting only applies if the HorizontalShrink setting is specified." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Specifies the minimum width that the control add-in can be shrunk to." ms.author: solsen ms.custom: na ms.date: 06/23/2021